Anthony-T-N/Angry_Window/README.md

 - Moving to the center of the screen.
 - Simulating the movement of falling.
 - Following the mouse cursor/pointer.
+- Shaking violently in a spot.
+- Moving around the screen in random directions periodically.

 Usage